Compare two cars

 Verdict

 Opel appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Korean car beats the other contender by far, making it the best choice without even considering other things.
-From there things take a different direction, with Opel being considerably quicker, thus putting more smile on driver's face.
+From there things take a different direction, with Opel outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
-No mistake, whatever you decide here, but I'd still go for the KIA.
+It's really tough to make a final decision here, but if I'd need to, I'd say KIA.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among thousands of similar, yet so different vehicles.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.